 Canada is working to eradicate food insecurity crises through its own programs and policies, and in partnership with other nations.
 Our country joins with groups like World Vision to improve food security, reducing the likelihood of food crisis wherever and whenever possible.
 When it does occur, countries and organizations link arms, acting swiftly and decisively to help save lives.

 World Vision works closely with the World Food Programme (WFP)

 to bring emergency food to communities facing food crisis.
 We distribute more food for the WFP than any other organization, often in remote or dangerous regions.
-In 2020 alone, World Vision reached more than 12 million people in 29 countries with food from the WFP
+In 2021 alone, World Vision reached close to 12 million people in 31 countries with food from the WFP

 .
 Of those recipients, nearly 60 per cent were children.

-Each year, World Vision works with the World Food Programme to provide food and cash assistance to millions of the world’s must vulnerable families.
+Each year, World Vision works with the World Food Programme to provide food and cash assistance to millions of the world’s most vulnerable families.
 Photo: Mohammad Elias Hatimi

 Global partnerships to prevent food crisis

 All United Nations member states – including Canada – have committed to transforming food systems to transform our world.

 Ensuring this happens is a worthy end unto itself.
 But few of the goals in the global 2030 Agenda for Sustainable Development